 James C. Presley, M.D.

-- Presley JC, et al. Sonographic visualization of the first branch of the lateral plantar nerve (Baxter nerve): Technique and validation using perineural infections in a cadaveric model.
-Journal of Ultrasound in Medicine.
-2013;32:1643.
+- Sonographic visualization of the first branch of the lateral plantar nerve (Baxter's nerve): Technique and validation using perineural infections in a cadaveric model.
+Australasian Journal of Ultrasound in Medicine.
+In press.

-- Maida E, et al. Sonographically guided deep plantar fascia injections: Where does the injectate go?
-Journal of Ultrasound in Medicine.
-2013;32:1451.
+- Sonographically guided deep plantar fascia injections — Where does the injectate go?
+Australasian Journal of Ultrasound in Medicine.
+In press.

 - The effect of magnification on sonographically measured nerve cross-sectional area.
-In preparation.
+Muscle & Nerve.
+In press.

 Why physical medicine and rehabilitation at Mayo Clinic?